 When can I leave quarantine?

-It is important that you stay home in quarantine for the full 14 days after your last contact with a person who has COVID-19.
+It is important to stay home in quarantine for the full 14 days after your last contact with a person who has COVID-19.
 The virus can take up to 14 days to develop symptoms in your body, so if you don't stay home, you could spread the COVID virus to other people without realizing it.
+Talk to your local public health agency if a 14-day quarantine will create a hardship.

-Monitor your health.
+While in quarantine, monitor your health.
 Watch for a fever (100.4◦F), cough, shortness of breath, or other symptoms of COVID-19 to develop.
-Call your doctor if you develop COVID symptoms.
+Call your doctor if you develop symptoms.

-Stay separated from other people while you are quarantined, especially people who are at higher risk for getting very sick from COVID-19.
+Stay separated from other people while you are in quarantine, especially people who are at higher risk for getting very sick from COVID-19.

 What if I already had COVID?